dbcls/grasp/README.md

 Grasp also includes the ['array'](https://www.npmjs.com/package/helpers-for-handlebars#array), ['comparison'](https://www.npmjs.com/package/helpers-for-handlebars#comparison), ['string'](https://www.npmjs.com/package/helpers-for-handlebars#string), and ['object'](https://www.npmjs.com/package/helpers-for-handlebars#object) helper libraries from [helpers-for-handlebars](https://www.npmjs.com/package/helpers-for-handlebars).

+### Enabling authorization via third-party web service

+Grasp supports authorization via a third-party web service.
+The `Authorization` header from the request is proxied to an URL set in `AUTH_URL`.
+When the proxied request returns the statuscode set in `AUTH_RESPONSE_CODE`, Grasp returns a `401`.
+If `AUTH_URL` is not set, authorization is disabled and the Graphql endpoint is publicly accessible.

+### Dealing with SPARQL endpoint result limits

+Some triple stores limit the number of returned results to a fixed amount.
+The most prominent one is Openlink Virtuoso, where the default value is `10000`.

+Grasp can circumvent these limits by requesting the query in consecutive pages (using SPARQL's `OFFSET` and `LIMIT`).
+When the number of returned triples equals the number set in `ENDPOINT_RESULT_LIMIT`, a consecutive page is requested.
+You can disable paging alltogether by setting `ENDPOINT_RESULT_LIMIT` to `0` or less.

+> [!NOTE]
+> Grasp has a safeguard in place that prevents a page from being requested over and over again.
+If this happens, Grasp will throw an error.
+This probably indicates the SPARQL template was not properly implemented or the endpoint is not behaving as expected.

 ## Configuration

 Grasp can be configured with the following environment variables.